TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Experiments for the Digital Ad optimization

+The results from this TWFE model are shown in Table \ref{tab:twfe_matrix}.
+We see that both \textsc{TextBO}'s and \textsc{GEPA} show statistically significant gains from the starting point (\textsc{Worst5-of-64}) after ten iterations.
+In addition, at $T=10$, \textsc{TextBO} shows a 23.5\% more gain in score compared to \textsc{GEPA}.
+Together, these findings provide two key takeaways: (1) both \textsc{GEPA} and \textsc{TextBO} are able to self-improve and generate ads better aligned with the target population, and (2) the performance of \textsc{TextBO} is significantly better than that of \textsc{GEPA} for the same number of evaluations, and this difference is both statistically significant and meaningful in magnitude.

+\paragraph{Qualitative analysis:} So far, we have shown that \textsc{TextBO} is able to self-improve and generate ads that align well with the persona distribution within a few iterations.
+However, one could argue that this can be simply due to a weak set of initial prompts, i.e., a poor set of \textsc{Worst5-of-N} prompts and corresponding ad images.
+We examine this alternative explanation by examining the prompts and ad creatives/images.

+First, one natural way to rule out this explanation is to compare the quality of the prompts at the starting point and end point of the algorithm, and show that the prompts at the starting point are grammatically correct, meaningful, and sensible and that the differences in the prompts at $t=0$ and $t=10$ stem from differences in the message and focus of the prompt rather than grammar/structure.
+We confirm that this in indeed the case by comparing the prompts at the starting and end points of the algorithm for all the scenarios and trajectories.
+For example, see the prompt for the \textsc{Worst-of-64} prompt for Scenario 1 in Figure \ref{fig:best_ad_prompt} in Web Appendix \ref{appssec:initial_prompts} and the prompt for \textsc{TextBO} at the last step in Figure \ref{fig:TBoN_ad_prompt} in Web Appendix \ref{appssec:final_tbonbo_gepa_prompts}.

-The significant gains of \textsc{GEPA} and \textsc{T-BoN BO} can be interpreted as demonstrating their ability to align with the persona distribution.
-However, such significance can also be easily gained by starting from a poor starting point, i.e., a poor \textsc{Worst5-of-N} prompt and corresponding ad image.
-One way to check whether this happens is to compare the quality of the prompts; we provide them in Appendix \ref{sec:prompts} to demonstrate that this is not the case.
-Another qualitative approach is to compare the generated ad images and verify whether the differences among ads are in quality or in the message and representation.
-Figure \ref{fig:ad_images} compares the ad images of the baseline methods.
-As we can see, there is no clear visual quality difference among those ad images; the differences are mainly in the ad's message and how it is represented.
-This supports the claim that \textsc{T-BoN BO} and \textsc{GEPA} improvements from \textsc{Worst5-of-N} demonstrated in Figure \ref{fig:performance} are attributed to alignment, not trivial quality gains from correcting poor or under-specified prompts.
+A second way to rule this out this alternative explanation is to compare the generated ad images and verify that the differences among ads across algorithms and (over the iterations, within a algorithm) stem from the message and representation, and not from the image quality.
+To that end, in Figure \ref{fig:ad_images}, we show the ad images at the start and end points for both \textsc{GEPA} and \textsc{TextBO}, as well the \textsc{Best-of-N} baseline (for three scenarios).
+There is no clear visual quality differences among these ad images; the differences are mainly in the ads' message and how it is represented.
+This further suggests that the improvements from \textsc{TextBO} (and \textsc{GEPA}) over the \textsc{Worst5-of-N} starting point can be attributed to alignment, and are not due to trivial quality gains from correcting poor or under-specified initial prompts.

-\subsection{Ablation study}
+\subsection{Ablation Study}